-At Lavent Law, our Miami personal injury attorneys can help you make the most of your legal claim.
+At Lavent Law, P.A., our Miami personal injury attorneys can help you make the most of your legal claim.
 We will fight to make sure that the person who assaulted you pays for the harm they caused.
 Call us today to schedule your free consultation.

 Civil Assault and Battery in Miami